Advice > Product management

 • Mentorship

-• APM members get an APM buddy who is 1-year ahead of them
+• APM members get an APM buddy who is a year ahead of them.

 • APM Trips

-• Each APM group gets to take a 2-week trip to different cities around the world, to visit international Google offices and to learn about how technologies are used in different places/industries
+• Each APM cohort gets to take a 2-week trip to different cities around the world to visit international Google offices and learn about how technologies are used in different places/industries.

-• APM groups also get to take "mini trips" within the US, to different cities to learn more about industries or businesses of interest
+• APM cohorts also get to take "mini trips" to different cities within the US to learn more about industries or businesses of interest.

 • Community

-• APM "cohorts" can grow to be tight-knit communities that remain connected for years after meeting in the program
+• APM cohorts can grow into tight-knit communities that remain connected for years after their initial meeting in the program.

 In addition to these benefits, it's also worth mentioning that APMs at Google are compensated generously.
-The average base salary for Google APMs is about $135k/year according to data from Glassdoor.com.
+Based on Glassdoor data, the average base salary for Google APMs is about $146K/year, with average total compensation at $166K/year.

 Now that we've covered an overview of the APM program, let's turn our focus to the rigorous APM interview process, so you can learn what it takes to land one of these jobs!